 If you're already a contact lens wearer, visit your eye doctor at least once a year to make sure the lenses are still providing you with optimum vision and comfort.

-Contact Bandon and Coquille Vision Center in Bandon to book your contact lens eye exam today!
+Contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon to book your contact lens eye exam today!